ansys/scade-design-rules/doc/source/rules/naming/name_of_default_enum_value_shall_end_with.rst

 .. start_description

-Name of enumeration values with the default pragma shall end with 'parameter'
+Name of enumeration values with the default pragma shall end with 'parameter'.
 parameter: starting string, for example: 'enumvalue_DEFAULT'

 .. end_description